cms-opendata-analyses/HiForestProducerTool/README.md

 Then follow these steps:

-- Obtain the code from git and move it to the `src` area:
+- Create a working directory and obtain the code from git:

   ```
+  mkdir HiForest
+  cd HiForest
   git clone -b 2010 git://github.com/cms-opendata-analyses/HiForestProducerTool.git HiForestProducer
   cd HiForestProducer
   ```